tintin85/Self-Driving-Car/README.md

 **Result**

 The model predicts the steering angles for the test images taken by the front camera of the car.
+A CSV file is generated to store the original test angles (in degree) and the corresponding predicted angles (in degree).